Marco Matias (footballer)

-Marco André da Silva Lopes Matias (born 10 May 1989) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Farense.
+Marco André da Silva Lopes Matias (born 10 May 1989) is a Portuguese professional footballer who plays as a winger.

 Club career

 Portugal

 Born in Barreiro, Setúbal District, Matias finished his youth career at Sporting CP.
 He never represented the first team officially as a senior, being consecutively loaned to Varzim SC, C.D.
 Fátima and Real SC, with all the clubs but the third competing in the Segunda Liga.

 Matias signed with Vitória S.C. in the summer of 2010, being immediately loaned to S.C.
 Freamunde of the second division for two years.
 He subsequently returned to Guimarães, making his debut in the Primeira Liga on 19 August 2012 by coming on as a 62nd-minute substitute in a 0–0 home draw against Sporting, and finished his first season with 20 scoreless appearances.

 Matias scored his first goal in the Portuguese top flight on 31 August 2013, but in a 1–4 home loss to Vitória de Setúbal.
 On 19 July 2014 he joined C.D.
 Nacional of the same league, netting 21 times from 42 competitive games to help the Madeirans to the seventh position.